jodiepoole/SpaceTest1App/README.md

 ## To Test:

-1. Open repository in terminal
+1. Open root folder of repository in terminal

 2. Run the following command: `npm test`